 “There’s nothing to do,” Cate complains.

 Well…it’s hard for Cate and Ambie.
 I mean, how much can one possibly do from the couch?
-If only there was a way they could go out and get a job, or go to school, or exercise?
+If only there was a way they could go out and get a job, or go to school?
 Oh wait…

 Tyler tells Catelynn that he’s tired of her acting like this, and he gets a little snappy with her.
 He kind of threatens that she may lose him if she doesn’t snap out of her misery.

 In Tennessee, Taylor is surprised that Ryan has yet to call to see if he can hang out with Bentley for Father’s Day.